Letter: Renovation of an Historic Library or a Second Bangs Center?

 1

 The architects have yet to specify which original millwork in the Jones Library is to be retained in the renovation and expansion.
-Plans are to remove and discard about 25% of the original millwork.
+Recent plans were to remove and discard about 25% of the original millwork.
 Photo: amherstma.gov

 The following letter was sent to the Amherst Town Council on June 12, 2024.